exilis/apk-updater/README.md

-This is a pure Ruby library that extracts the XML version of an AndroidManifest.xml from an Android installer APK package file.
-To use the script just pass the path of the APK file as the first argument.
-The script will build an XML string that can later be parsed or formatted for viewing.

-This script is a direct port of the Java method from [this thread](http://stackoverflow.com/questions/2097813/how-to-parse-the-androidmanifest-xml-file-inside-an-apk-package) that performs the same task.
+This is a command-line tool to update the APK file on the Android Market.

+Usage:
+  ruby update_apk.rb <google_id> <google_pass> <full_path_to_apk>

+Notes:
+  - Make sure you have your app available on the Android Market before executing this script.
+This script is designed just for UPDATING apps that are already there.
+  - This script depends on the encoded AndroidManifest.xml parser which was originally written by thadd. (https://github.com/thadd/axml2xml.rb)